zpoint/CPython-Internals/BasicObject/method/method.md

 ##### ml_flags

-bit flag indicate how the c function's behaviour in the python level
+bit flag indicates how the c function's behave in the python level

 the function in **call.c** begin with **_PyMethodDef_** will delegate the work to the **PyCFunction**, but with different calling behaviour according to different **ml_flags**